jmcantrell/btrfs-snapshots/README.md

 ## Configuration

 Example configuration files are located at `/usr/share/btrfs-snapshots`.
+That location and other detailed below might be different depending on how it was installed.

 ### Subvolume Profiles

 To make btrfs-snapshots aware of a subvolume, add a configuration file with the extension `.conf` to `/etc/btrfs-snapshots.d`.
+This directory
-That location might be different depending on how it was installed.
-This directory does not exist by default, so you will have to create it.
+does not exist by default, so you will have to create it.

 For example, you might have the following in `/etc/btrfs-snapshots.d/@home.conf`: